the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/reports/workshop_report_20200131.md

 ### Understanding and Confidence

-*Replace the `X`, `Y`, `Z` values below, and adapt the sentences as needed.*

-On average participants reported an increase of between `X` and `Y`% in their understanding and confidence in using Binder, capturing their computational environment and reproducing their research.
+All participants reported feeling **Confident** or **Very confident** in their understanding and confidence in using Binder and capturing their computational environment.

-The biggest increases (`Z`%) were in *insert aspect here*.
+The biggest increases were in understanding what Binder does and feeling confident that they could use it for their own work.

-Participants showed the smallest increase in understanding *insert aspect here*.

-*Add sentence interpreting these numbers if relevant.*
+And the smallest increases were in participants' confidence in their ability to share reproducible research.

+After the workshop everyone **Strongly Agreed** that research reproducibility should be part research culture and 4/5 respondents agreed that BAS should develop institutional guidance for research reproducibility.

 ### Positive feedback

-*Add sentence summarising positive aspects of the feedback.*
+The positive feedback was focused around the format and pacing of the workshop and the value of having a friendly and approachable instructor.

 Some selected comments are included below:
-* *add quote here*
-* *add quote here*

-*Add a tweets from participants here if relevant.*
+* I thought the workshop was very well run, with an inclusive code of conduct and was a very good introduction to The Turing Way and BinderHub.
+I thought the pace was right and the examples were useful.
+* Very useful and very helpful to do it interactively
+* The examples were clear and working through these simple examples together, at a slow pace was *really* helpful.
+* The format worked well - the beginning presentation provided enough information to get started, and it felt like we were able to move on to hands-on examples quite quickly.
+* Good balance between theory and practice, very approachable speaker.

 ### Areas for improvement

 Whilst the vast majority of feedback was positive there were a couple of areas participants identified could be improved:

-* *Add aspect of the workshop that could be changed here*
-* *Add aspect of the workshop that could be changed here*
+* Links to software carpentry.
+* Making it clear what the broad idea was behind each step in the example creation of a binder, with some brief discussion of how you'd approach it for more complex and substantial projects, rather than purely focusing on the simple example in hand would have made me feel a bit more confident about applying the method myself on more realistic examples.

+The links to additional materials to support participants before the workshop can easily be added to the information that is sent out when they register.

+Adding additional material and real world examples are already part of the longer workshop.
+This feedback emphasises the compromise that has to be made to run a half day rather than full day event.

 ### Impact

-X out of N participants said that they would use Binder in some capacity in the future.
+4 out of 5 participants said that they would use Binder in some capacity in the future.
-Most people intended to use Binder to *insert purpose here*.
+Most people intended to use Binder to ensure their research works across multiple computational environments and sharing their research.

+Some selected comments are included below:

+* I think I will absolutely use binder in future.
+Using the 'docker' aspects to ensure I am replicating my environment is something I have never done before, but see will be hugely useful both now when working on different machines, but also looking further ahead will be great if I move institutions, or spend time working at other places.
+  Also, when publishing work, saving the entire set up, so the work is truly reproducible, and saved in a way I know will work again in future if I wanted to revisit it is really appealing!
+* Possibly.
+  My usual data and code are too large for Binder and I opt for directly using containers instead.
+  It may be useful for small examples of my research, to demonstrate the method without requiring access to an HPC system.